ChelseyReann/MERN-beer-API/README.md

 4. Happy coding!

 ## How to View My Deployed Site
-the app is deployed on Netlify and you check it out by clicking this [link](https://mern-brewery-api.netlify.app/)
+The app is deployed on Netlify and you check it out by clicking this [link](https://mern-brewery-api.netlify.app/)

 ## Resources